 2. SHOP AROUND

 You wouldn’t walk into the closest dealer and buy whatever car and options the salesperson recommended, but that’s how most people buy funeral goods and services.
-Most people assume they have to use a nearby funeral home or they use one they’ve used in the past (even if they weren’t happy).
+Most people assume they have to use a nearby funeral home, or they use one they’ve used in the past (even if they weren’t happy).
 If you are not using a funeral home for a viewing or service, you don’t need to use a local facility, and the one in a neighboring town might be half the price.
-Federal law requires funeral homes to give you prices over the phone and hand you an itemized price list when you start talking about arrangements in person (see our pamphlet “How to Read a General Price List”).
+Federal law requires funeral homes to give you prices over the phone and hand you an itemized price list when you start talking about arrangements in person (see our article “How to Read a General Price List”).
 Shopping around can save thousands of dollars.

 3. BUY ONLY WHAT YOU WANT

 When funeral shopping, take a sensible friend with you—someone who will help you stick to your plans.
 Some people think that how much they spend is a demonstration of how much they loved the person and may buy more than they intended out of guilt.
 Some less scrupulous salespeople will imply that doing anything other than the “traditional” is inappropriate.
 A unique and personalized memorial observance will be more meaningful to friends and family than one that looks just like every other.
 For the cremation of the author of The American Way of Death, Jessica Mitford’s family spent under $500.
 Later, they hosted a grand memorial gathering.
 It was very much in keeping with Jessica’s disdain of lavish funeral merchandise but love of a good party.

 4. BUY ONLINE OR MAKE YOUR OWN